-At the beginning of certain academic semesters, the Department of Earth and Planetary Sciences (EPS) offers an undergraduate field trip aboard SEA's Pacific research vessel, the SSV Robert C. Seamans.
+At the beginning of certain academic semesters, Harvard's Department of Earth and Planetary Sciences (EPS) offers a department-sponsored field trip aboard one of SEA's sailing research vessels.
 Sophomore EPS concentrators are able to take advantage of the state-of-the-art research tools available aboard the ship as they see first-hand the science, systems, and earth processes they learn about in the classroom.

 Seafloor mapping and bottom topography